-- select and use appropriate methods for evaluation of outcomes (9.1); - apply knowledge of human behavior and the social environment, person-inenvironment, and other multidisciplinary theoretical frameworks in the evaluation of outcomes (9.2); - critically analyze, monitor, and evaluate intervention and program processes and outcomes (9.3); and apply evaluation findings to improve practice effectiveness at the micro, mezzo, and macro levels (9.4).
+- select and use appropriate methods for evaluation of outcomes (9.1); - apply knowledge of human behavior and the social environment, person-inenvironment, and other multidisciplinary theoretical frameworks in the evaluation of outcomes (9.2); - critically analyze, monitor, and evaluate intervention and program processes and outcomes (9.3); and

-7. Capstone 5, Ethics, In-Class Writing (100 Points)
+Capstone 5, Ethics, In-Class Writing (100 Points)

 This will be an extemporaneous writing completed in class.
-You will have one hour to complete the paper.
+You will have till the end of class to complete the paper.

-Use Reamers PREPARE ethical decision making model to analyze and make a decision on a provided ethical dilemma.
+Use Reamers PREPARE ethical decision-making model to analyze and make a decision on a provided ethical dilemma.
 Be sure to label and describe each step in detail.
 (70 points)